Tunggu-Kita-Tahun-Depan/rawatbunda/README.md

 4. Select a facility and record the response obtained by phone, WhatsApp, or another external channel.
-5. A decline requires a reason, remains in the attempt history, and returns the bidan to the next eligible facility.
+5. A decline requires a reason, remains in the attempt history, and returns the midwife to the next eligible facility.
 An acceptance opens the timeline.

 ### Typed SOAP/document path

-The hackathon-safe P0 path works without an LLM: the bidan types a narrative, confirmed encounter data populates the read-only Objective section, and the bidan reviews/edits Assessment and Plan before signing.
+The hackathon-safe P0 path works without an LLM: the midwife types a narrative, confirmed encounter data populates the read-only Objective section, and the midwife reviews/edits Assessment and Plan before signing.
 Signing requires human confirmation.
 The signed data can produce separate clinical handoff and minimal family-instruction previews.